After the French Revolution until World War I

 From 1918 to 1944

 The United States decided in 1921 to restrict immigration.
-Plenty of Russian emigrants had no choice and stayed in Belgium; many of them started working in then-booming and developing diamond industry.
+Most of Russian emigrants had no choice and stayed in Belgium; many of them started working in then-booming and developing diamond industry.

 With the arrival of German refugees in the 1930s, the Belgian Jewish community reached its peak in 1939.
 Its population is estimated at 65.000 people scattered over Antwerp (25.000), Brussels (30.000), Liège (5.000), Charleroi (3.000), Arlon, Namur and Ghent (2.000).
 Places in other provinces had also very small Jewish communities.